davidjguru/davidjguru.github.io/_posts/2019-5-18-Creating-development-environments-for-drupal-with-ddev.md

 ## Setting up a Drupal 8 Site on DDEV

 We are going to try to build a development environment and deploy a project based on Drupal 8 thanks to DDEV.
 Initially, we will start with OS Ubuntu and evidently, these steps should only be completed completely the first time (installation of Docker and DDEV).
 The following iterations will be much faster with all the tools already installed and configured.
+Once you have the tools installed, steps 1, 2, 3, 4 and 5 will not be necessary anymore.

-**Remember:** everything we see in this article is for local development (no production or live).
+**Remember:** everything we have seen here in this article is for local development (no production or live).

-### Preparing your sistem
+### 1- Preparing your sistem

 ```bash
 sudo apt-get update
 sudo apt-get install -y build-essential apt-transport-https ca-certificates jq curl software-properties-common file
 ```

-### Installing Docker
+### 2- Installing Docker

 ```bash
 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -